 Current accounts and time deposits with banks are deposited with local banks under the supervision of the Central Bank of Egypt.
-The average interest rates on current accounts are 15% per annum.
+The average interest rate on these current accounts during the period / year is 17% per annum.
 (31 August 2023: 15%).

-The interest rate for the treasury bills with a maturity of less than three months is 25% (31 August 2023: 22.84%).
+The interest rate for the treasury bills with a maturity of less than three months is 26% (31 August 2023: 22.84%).